 A Better City would like to thank the Boston Transportation Department and the Public Realm Interagency Working Group for their participation in the development of this research.
-This effort would not have been possible without the generous funding support of the Barr Foundation.
+A special thank you to the Barr Foundation for their generous funding support.

-TEAM
+ADVISORY TEAM